fk-1997/Server-Sided-Sounds-and-Sirens/README.md

 Here is a Table with the Soundbank Soundsets and Audiostrings used in this resource: https://github.com/fk-1997/Server-Sided-Sounds-and-Sirens/blob/main/IDTABLE.md#table-with-soundbank-soundset-and-audiostring

+## Luxart Vehicle Control

+There is a great wiki over on their github: https://github.com/TrevorBarns/luxart-vehicle-control/wiki/Server-Sided-Audio-Integration

 ## ELS-Plus

 These are the current ELS-Plus settings: